briandfoy/briandfoy.github.io/_posts/2021-01-07-turning-off-travis-ci.md

 So, here's what I did.
 Most of it is finding the different places in GitHub where I allowed Travis access.
 I started putting this together once I realized that I had several things to do, and you might want to go through all the steps too:

 * removed the *.travis.yml* file and Travis badges from all of my projects
-* turned off all repo in my Travis dashboard
+* turned off all repos in my Travis dashboard
 * turned off Travis in the personal section of my GitHub account ("Applications")
 * turned off Travis in the Third-Party Access section for all of my organizations
 * removed my Travis API key from by various environment files and secrets